-An appropriate system for handling complaints and making corrections, and taking corrective and/or preventative action where appropriate and offering feedback to users.
+an appropriate system for handling complaints and making corrections, and taking corrective and/or preventative action where appropriate and offering feedback to users.

-A procedure for monitoring user satisfaction and perception and for ensuring their legitimate needs and expectations are met.
+a procedure for monitoring user satisfaction and perception and for ensuring their legitimate needs and expectations are met.

-Clear, concise and comprehensive guidance and information to users (particularly unrepresented applicants) on the search and examination process which could be included on each Authority’s web site as well as in guidance literature.
+clear, concise and comprehensive guidance and information to users (particularly unrepresented applicants) on the search and examination process which could be included on each Authority’s web site as well as in guidance literature.

-The Authority should make its goals in terms of quality publicly available for the users.
+the Authority should make its goals in terms of quality publicly available for the users.

-21.19 Communication with WIPO and designated and elected Offices
+Communication with WIPO and designated and elected Offices

-To help improve performance and foster continual improvement, each Authority should provide for effective communication with WIPO and designated and elected Offices to allow for prompt feedback from them so that potential systemic issues can be evaluated and addressed.
+To help improve performance and foster continual improvement, each Authority should provide for effective communication with the International Bureau and designated and elected Offices to allow for prompt feedback from them so that potential systemic issues can be evaluated and addressed.

 6. Documentation

-The QMS of the Authority needs to be clearly described and implemented so that all processes in the Authority and the resulting products and services can be monitored, controlled, and checked for conformity.
+The QMS of each Authority needs to be clearly described and implemented so that all processes in the Authority and the resulting products and services can be monitored, controlled, and checked for conformity.

 Therefore the Authority should provide a reference for its staff and management in the form of a Quality Manual, which documents all the procedures and processes affecting the quality of work, such as classification, search, examination and related administrative work.
 In the manual it is to be indicated where instructions on the procedures to be followed may be found.